Accrington Stanley F.C.: Return to the Football League (2006–present)

-2011–12 was a season of transition for the club.
-The loss of no less than six of the playoff-chasing side of the previous season was a tough act to follow.
-Following a shaky start to the season the arrival of Bryan Hughes in October transformed the club's fortunes.
-A run of 6 wins in 7 games over the Christmas period saw the club briefly enter the play-offs.
+The 2011–12 season was one of transition for the club.
+The loss of six of the playoff-chasing side of the previous season meant a shaky start but the arrival of Bryan Hughes in October transformed the club's fortunes, and six wins in seven games over the Christmas period saw the club briefly enter the play-offs.
 However, following the sale of club captain Andrew Procter to Preston North End in the January 2012 transfer window, the third-longest serving management team of John Coleman and Jimmy Bell departed for Rochdale.
-Former Burnley and club favourite Paul Cook was brought in as manager, along with the promotion of Leam Richardson from caretaker manager to full-time assistant.
-Only 3 wins in the final 17 games of the season was a pretty poor finish the season.
-However, this meant the club achieved a solid mid-table finish in 14th position.
-In terms of the domestic cups Stanley exited both the League Cup and FA Cup at the 1st round stages, losing to Scunthorpe United and Notts County respectively.
-The club reached the second round of the Football League Trophy, after knocking out holders Carlisle United, but lost to Tranmere Rovers in the 2nd round after an eventual replay.
-This was following a serious head injury to young defender Thomas Bender in the initial tie.
+Former Burnley and club favourite Paul Cook was brought in as manager, with Leam Richardson promoted from caretaker manager to full-time assistant.
+But the club finished the season with just three wins in the final 17 games, ending in 14th position.
+Stanley exited the League Cup and FA Cup at the first round stages, losing to Scunthorpe United and Notts County respectively.
+The club reached the second round of the Football League Trophy, after knocking out holders Carlisle United, but lost to Tranmere Rovers in the second round after a replay following a serious head injury to defender Thomas Bender in the initial tie.